-ELM has initially been proposed by Huang et al. \cite{Huang2004ExtremeLM}, and it serves as an emergent technology that has recently attracted much attention \cite{Huang2004ExtremeLM,Huang2012ExtremeLM,Tang2016ExtremeLM,Kasun2016DimensionRW,Deng2019ContentInsensitiveBI}.
+ELM was initially proposed by Huang et al. \cite{Huang2004ExtremeLM}, serving as an emergent technology that has recently attracted much attention \cite{Huang2004ExtremeLM,Huang2012ExtremeLM,Chen2019DomainST,Gautam2021AdaptiveOL,Li2020OnlineAE,Lu2020RestrictedBoltzmannBasedEL,Yang2021GraphED,Deng2019ContentInsensitiveBI}.
 ELM works for generalized single-hidden layer feedforward networks (SLFNs).
 Its essence is that the hidden layer of SLFNs need not be tuned, which means that the feature mapping between the input layer and hidden layer is randomly assigned.
-With better generalization performance, ELM overcomes some challenges (e.g., slow learning speed, trivial human intervene, and poor computational scalability) faced by other computational intelligence techniques.
+With better generalization performance, ELM overcomes several challenges (e.g., slow learning speed, trivial human intervention, and poor computational scalability) faced by other computational intelligence techniques.
 Moreover, the parameters of the hidden layer are randomly initialized during training, and then the weights of the output layer are learned.
-Therefore, we take full advantage of ELM to expedite the generated speed for DT synthesis with good generalization.
+Therefore, in this paper, we take full advantage of ELM to expedite the generation speed for DT synthesis, with good generalization.